banklab/banklab.github.io/index.md

 ---
 # Welcome !

 Welcome to the web page of the Division Theoretical Ecology and Evolution at the [University of Bern](http://www.thee.iee.unibe.ch/index_eng.html).
-Here you can follow the latest lab news (below) or learn more about our [team members](https://banklab.github.io/people/), our [research](https://banklab.github.io/research/), our [publications](https://banklab.github.io/publications/) and more!
+Here you can follow the latest lab news (below) or learn more about our [team members](https://banklab.github.io/people/), [research](https://banklab.github.io/research/), [publications](https://banklab.github.io/publications/) and more!

+**Note that we currently have [two open PhD positions](https://banklab.github.io/positions/)!**

 ## Most recent Tweet by @THEELabTeam